Lost Judgment: The Kaito Files

 The Kaito Files also received "generally favorable" reviews according to Metacritic.
 RPG Site enjoyed the narrative, mostly praising the handling of Kaito as a protagonist.
-The Mako Reactor also found it accessible as a result of not referencing previous events from the story and found the content more enjoyable than Goro Majima's sidestory from Yakuza Kiwami 2 which gave a major role to such character.
+The Mako Reactor also found it accessible as a result of not referencing previous events from the story and found the content more enjoyable than Goro Majima's sidestory from Yakuza Kiwami 2 which gave a major role to this character.
 Crispin Freeman and Suzie Yeung's performances were also the subject of praise.
-Siliconera referred to the story enjoyable even if it comes across as predictable.
-While the gameplay was found enjoyable for giving the player different fighting styles from Yagami's in the main game, it was still criticized for being noticeably smaller despite the price.
-The boss fight were still well received as well as the visuals employed whenever the character is fighting.
-Siliconera was more critical to the gameplay for lacking several new gameplay elements from the original Lost Judgment as Kaito uses the same deductive skills as Yagami in contrast to hand-to-hand which comes across a more original.
+Siliconera referred to the story as enjoyable even if it comes across as predictable.

+While the gameplay was found to be enjoyable for giving the player different fighting styles from Yagami's in the main game, it was still criticized for being noticeably smaller despite the price.
+The boss fights were still well received, as were the visuals employed whenever the character is fighting.
+Siliconera was more critical of the gameplay for lacking new gameplay elements compared with the original Lost Judgment, as Kaito uses the same deductive skills as Yagami, in contrast to the hand-to-hand combat which comes across as more original.